1. Answers

 Prerequisites

-2. Ensure you have access to a Kubernetes cluster.
+2. You have access to a Kubernetes cluster.

-3. Ensure you have the necessary permissions to create resources in the cluster.
+3. You possess the necessary permissions to create resources in the cluster.

 Setting Up the Pulumi Project